Cambridge District Scout Archive

 It is from Edgell’s book ‘The Order of Woodcraft Chivalry’ that we have the only names of Cambridge Scouters involved.
 Edgell comments that the records of the Order were vast and unordered.
 Other names may have been lost as being of no major part beyond the initial move.

 - Robert Parker Robert Parker is clearly named as a Scouter and student at Cambridge alongside Aubrey.
-A ‘Parker’, one of several university men helping the 5th Cambridge, is recorded in the ‘5th Cambridge Scouts: The first 50 years’.
+R T Parker is working with 5th Cambridge District and a ‘Parker’, one of several university men helping the 5th Cambridge, is recorded in the ‘5th Cambridge Scouts: The first 50 years’.
 An Assistant Scoutmaster Parker is later thanked in March 1915.
-He is otherwise unknown as a Scouter in Cambridge.
-The link is likely but not certain.
+The second link is likely but not certain.

 - John Murrish The one name that is known within Cambridge Scouting is John Murrish.
 Founder of the 12th Cambridge he was a major figure, working largely at troop level he built a strong troop, and later group, that flourishes today.